dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-meta-class.md

 <br/> Aligning to a compliance framework may be part of your orgnaization-specific policies and governance.
 You will need to select an existing or custom compliance framework and then align to the correct category, which in this case, is usually Data Security or a sensitive data tracking category.
 ![Metadata Classifier Rule Properties](img/meta-data-class-descript.png)
 8. From the Severity dropdown box, select **Critical**.
-<br/>Severity of the data classifier is only part of the formula that is used to designate the sevrity of any relatred data finding.
-Remember that it is the number of unique occurences.
+<br/>Severity of the data classifier is only part of the formula that is used to designate the severity of any related data finding.
+Remember that it is the number of unique occurrences.
 9. Under Matcher Logic in the Find text matching this Regex box, enter <code>.\*bdraft-patent-filing.\*</code>, which looks for the string 'draft-patent-filing' anywhere in the title of a file.
 <br/>In this regular expression, the following is true:
 * <code>.*</code> matches any character (except for a newline) zero or more times,